 Some entertainment industry executives and major labels are even looking to sports leagues (such as the NBA) to see how public events will return.

-How did Covid-19 influence the live music experience?
+How did the coronavirus disease influence the live music experience?

 The coronavirus pandemic helped create a “new” live music experience for both artists and the audience stuck at home.